Current Projects

 Dyslexia Scotland run a network of branches across Scotland which mostly provide information and support to parents of children with dyslexia through events, talks and sharing experiences.

 Having identified a need for specific support for pupils in Gaelic medium education (GME), I contacted Dyslexia Scotland to explore how we can achieve this.
-Our plan is to create a GME specific branch to expand on support for dyslexic pupils in GME.

 In 2021 we held two online events: